Selmeston: History

-The church was originally Saxon, built in 1100, but after a fire in 1860 it was left as a ruin until 1867 when it was reconstructed with tile walls and a shingle spire.
+The church was originally Saxon, built in 1100, but after a fire in 1860 it was left as a ruin until 1867 when it was reconstructed by Ewan Christian with tile walls and a shingle spire.

 In 1807 the cricket pitch was donated to the village and by 1834 the Selmeston cricket team was well-established, playing in the West Firle Poor Law Union.

 The village school was constructed in 1846, made of Sussex flint with a tiled roof.
 It was closed in 1968 and is now a private residence and Grade II listed building.

-The village hall was opened on the 27th July 1935, and is shared with Alciston.
+The village hall was opened on 27 July 1935, and is shared with Alciston.